iCodeIN/csharp/README.md

 ushort == unsigned short<br/>
 bool == True or False<br/>

-sizeof works the same.
+# sizeof works the same

+# Dynamic types

 object allows for compiled dynamic typing.
 It's called boxing when a type is converted to an object.
 Unboxing is when an object is converted back to a type.

 dynamic allows for runtime dynamic typing.
 It works as you might expect in other languages.

+# Strings

 String seems to be like the C++ string type or similar to java maybe.  "" or @"" are two ways of expressing quotes.
 You can use the \ to extend lines.
+The string replacement for WriteLine use similar syntax to python format string calls.
+It uses {0} for first parameter, {1} for second, and so on..

+# Pointers

 Pointers are similar to C in how they are declared.